1947 (26th October)

 1969 (31st May)

-Attended Yale Law College.
-Served on the board of the Yale Review of Law and Social Action.
+Hillary attended Yale Law College.
+She served on the board of the Yale Review of Law and Social Action.

-Hillary and Bill Clinton both campaigned in Texas for the Democratic presidential candidate George McGovern.
+Hillary and Bill both campaigned in Texas for the Democratic presidential candidate George McGovern.

 1973 (After May)

 Rodham moved to Washington DC where she worked for the Children’s Defence Fund.